mistafo11/mistafo11/README.md

 A geek who is intersted in machine learning and data science 𝞹📈🧠<br>
 Looking to develop AI-powered systems to help the world ֎⚙️ <br>
 Tiny Machine Learning is fun 🤖😆 <br>
-Joining random events as a side quest for fun. <br>
+Joining random events as a side quest. <br>

 ## 🌐 Socials: